Sanix-Darker/ziim/README.md

 # Zeus

-Never again open a tab, copy/Paste your error/Exception to find available solution in your code !
+Never open a Browser-tab again, copy/Paste your error/Exception to find available solutions online randomly!\
-Zeus will handle everything for you, directly in the CLI after catching an error !
+Zeus will handle everything for you, directly in the CLI after catching an error!\
 **AMAZING RIGHT ?**

 ## How it's works